strapi/rfcs/rfcs/004-notification-flow.md

 **Entities:**
 - Users Notification Settings: Users settings per app of what notifications he want to receives and via what channels
 - Notification Types : List of the current app amiable notification by system module
-- Users Notification Entity Frequency: Specify the frequency with what Users get their notification based on the weight specify by notifications types
+- Users Notification Entity Relevancy: Specify the relevancy with what Users get their notification based on the weight specify by notifications types

-Before the system can handle sending notification based on settings and frequency we have to provide Endpoints for the frontend to manage user settings
+Before the system can handle sending notification based on settings and relevancy we have to provide Endpoints for the frontend to manage user settings

 # API
-## Notification Frequency Endpoints
+## Notification Relevancy Endpoints

-- `GET - /v1/users/{id}/notifications_frequency` : list all notification frequency for the current user
+- `GET - /v1/users/{id}/notifications_relevancy` : list all notification relevancy for the current user
     ```
     {
         id: 3,
         entity_id : 100 {user_id},
         system_modules_id: 1 //based on the system module we will know the entity_namespace
-        frequency_id : 1 //frequency reference for whats configure on this app
+        relevancy_id : 1 //relevancy reference for whats configure on this app
     }
     ```

-- `GET - /v1/users/{id}/notifications_frequency?q=(entity_id:{id},system_modules_id:{id})` : list the frequency for the curren entity id on the system module
+- `GET - /v1/users/{id}/notifications_relevancy?q=(entity_id:{id},system_modules_id:{id})` : list the relevancy for the curren entity id on the system module
-- `GET - /v1/users/{id}/notifications_frequency/{entity_id}/system_modules_id/{id}` : list the frequency for the curren entity id on the system module
+- `GET - /v1/users/{id}/notifications_relevancy/{entity_id}/system_modules_id/{id}` : list the relevancy for the curren entity id on the system module
     ```
     {
         id: 3,
         entity_id : 100 {user_id},
         system_modules_id: 1 //based on the system module we will know the entity_namespace
-        frequency_id : 1 //frequency reference for whats configure on this app
+        relevancy_id : 1 //relevancy reference for whats configure on this app
     }
     ```

-- `POST - /v1/notifications_frequency` : Create notification frequency
+- `POST - /v1/notifications_relevancy` : Create notification relevancy
     ```
     {
         entity_id : 100 {user_id},
         system_modules_id: 1 //based on the system module we will know the entity_namespace
-        frequency_id : 1 //frequency reference for whats configure on this app
+        relevancy_id : 1 //relevancy reference for whats configure on this app
     }
     ```

-- `PUT - /v1/notifications_frequency/{id}` : Update notification frequency
+- `PUT - /v1/notifications_relevancy/{id}` : Update notification relevancy
     ```
     {
         entity_id : 100 {user_id},
         system_modules_id: 1 //based on the system module we will know the entity_namespace
-        frequency_id : 1 //frequency reference for whats configure on this app
+        relevancy_id : 1 //relevancy reference for whats configure on this app
     }
     ```